Syros - Aegean Sea - Cyclades Islands - Greece

 Tuesday 2nd - 6th August 2016

-We wandered into the village to buy provisions, water etc and after a quick phone call our lovely host came to pick us up in her car to take us back uphill to the apartment.
+We wandered into the village to buy provisions, water, etc and after a quick phone call, our lovely host came to pick us up in her car to take us back uphill to the apartment.
 We spent the rest of the day on the local beach – which was rather small and sunbeds at a premium.
-We managed to find some rather grotty beds and umbrella literally with the front legs in the sea which were owned by an equally weather worn Greek guy with a small cage on the beach side.
+We managed to find some rather grotty beds and umbrella literally with the front legs in the sea which were owned by an equally weather-worn Greek guy with a small cage on the beachside.
 At least his iced coffees were good!

 Sunday 7th August 2016

-Hermoupolis is not a typical Cycladic town with white cubic houses, but instead you find a lot of large houses of the nineteenth century all painted a variety of pastel hues, pinks, yellow, grey and blue looking very much like the colours of Greek Delight.
+Hermoupolis is not a typical Cycladic town with white cubic houses, but instead, you find a lot of large houses of the nineteenth century all painted a variety of pastel hues, pinks, yellows, grey and blue looking very much like the colours of Greek Delight.
 If you want to go to one of the two churches on the hills be prepared to climb many stairs.
 The views you get as a reward are great.
-We walked along the coast north of the town amongst the huge old Venetian buildings, a remnant from the past to when Syros and Hermoupolis was the primary port of Greece.
+I walked along the coast north of the town amongst the huge old Venetian buildings, a remnant from the past to when Syros and Hermoupolis was the primary port of Greece.
 Back from the waterfront is Miaouli square with the large Town Hall from 1898, where you are reminded just how important the city has been in the nineteenth century.
 The stately building is flanked by huge palm trees and has the grandeur of a palace.

 Monday 8th - 11th August 2016